This page is meant to serve as a general guide for what you can expect at certain magnifications while using your telescope!

 Some objects can look spectacular in high magnification, while other’s won’t; only the the moon looks good either way.
-More often times than not, however, the local seeing conditions in the atmosphere determine how much you can zoom before it gets too blurry and distorted.

 To determine magnification, you divide the focal length of the telescope by the focal length of the eyepiece.
 For example, if your telescope has 1000mm in focal length and you’re using a 25mm eyepiece, then you’re using 40x magnification.

 It is also important to know your theoretical magnification limit on your telescope, because if you go above the theoretical limit, then everything just looks mushy and impossible to focus.
 To figure this out, the rule of thumb is 50 times the aperture of your telescope in inches, or two times the aperture in millimeters.
 The theoretical limit on my 8″ Skyview is 406x, and I only try going that high if the seeing conditions are good enough.

 The resolving power is calculated by dividing 4.56 by the aperture in inches (or 116 by the aperture in mm).
 As such, my 8″ (203 mm) telescope can resolve as small as 0.57 arc seconds across. a 4.5″ (114 mm)’ scope can resolve as small as ~1 arc-second across.
 Do you know how tiny Pluto appears from Earth?
 0.1 arc-seconds!